Sign up for our newsletter!

 There is a limit on the number of persons allowed to attend, therefore residents are asked to register on Eventbrite to hold their spot.
 Please click the following link to register quickly!

 If you have any questions or concerns please contact my office at 416-397-9274 or email@example.com.

 Michael Thompson, Ward 21

-Councillor Michael Thompson is Chair of Toronto’s Economic and Community Development Committee and a member of the Executive Committee.
+Deputy Mayor Michael Thompson is Chair of Toronto’s Economic and Community Development Committee and a member of the Mayor’s Executive Committee.
 Now in his fifth term as Councillor, Michael has earned a reputation as one of Toronto’s hardest working and most effective political leaders.

 In addition to a strong focus on resolving local issues and serving his constituents, Michael’s commitment to developing Toronto’s city-wide economy is longstanding.
-In his first term in office, he spearheaded the creation of the Wexford Heights Business Improvement Area and established a Job Fair that annually brought thousands of job seekers together with dozens of employers.
+In his first term in office, he spearheaded the creation of the Wexford Heights Business Improvement Area, co-founded the Taste of Lawrence Festival and established a Job Fair that annually brought thousands of job seekers together with dozens of employers.

 Appointed Chair of the Economic Development Committee in 2011, a role expanded to encompass Community Development in 2019, Michael has played a leading role in the expansion of Toronto’s economy, the promotion of Toronto to key worldwide markets and the attraction of billions of dollars of domestic and foreign investment to the City.
 He was appointed Deputy Mayor in 2018.